D arm

 The D arm is a feature in the tertiary structure of transfer RNA (tRNA).
 It is composed of the two D stems and the D loop.
-The D loop contains the base dihydrouridine, for which the arm is named.
+The D loop contains the base dihydrouridine (D), for which the arm is named.
 The D loop's main function is that of recognition.
 It is widely believed that it acts as a recognition site for aminoacyl-tRNA synthetase, an enzyme involved in the aminoacylation of the tRNA molecule.
 The D stem is also believed to have a recognition role although this has yet to be verified.

 It is a highly variable region and is notable for its unusual conformation due to the over-crowding on one of the guanosine residues.
 It appears to play a large role in the stabilization of the tRNA's tertiary structure.
+The role of the D nucleotide in tRNA structure has been demonstrated in a detailed study comparing the structure of the D arm of the Schizosaccharomyces pombe tRNAiMet with an unmodified uracil (U) to the structure with the modified D nucleotide.
+Despite the importance of the D am in many tRNAs, the D arm is absent from some mitochondrial tRNAs from metazoa.